-The Cupnoodles Museum is accessible by train.
+The Cupnoodles Museum Yokohama is accessible by train.

 Minatomirai Station is connected to both Yokohama and Shibuya Station on the Minatomirai Line, which turns into the Tokyu Toyoko Line at Yokohama Station.

-If you're coming from Tokyo, it takes about 30 minutes from Shinagawa and 40 from Shinjuku.
+If you're coming from Tokyo, it takes about 30 minutes from Shinagawa and 40 minutes from Shinjuku.

-Ando invented instant ramen in 1958
+Ando invented Cupnoodles in 1971

-Instant ramen may look simple, but it took Ando a year with only four hours of sleep a night to create Chicken Ramen, the first instant ramen, in 1958.
-This creation was followed by Cup Noodles in 1971, and then Space Ramen for astronauts in 2005.
+Instant ramen may look simple, but it took Ando a year with only four hours of sleep a night to create Chicken Ramen, the first instant noodles, in 1958.
+This creation was followed by Cupnoodles in 1971, and then "Space Ram," instant noodles for astronauts, in 2005.

 There are also several exhibits detailing the history of instant noodles and Momofuku Ando's life.